 The fuel does have a cooling effect, despite quite literally exploding in the combustion chamber.
-Typically, you’ll be within 20% of the stoichiometric figure, depending on load state.
+Typically, you’ll be within 20% of the stoichiometric figure, depending on the load state.

 The Best Wideband Gauges

 Spending a little time searching online, you’ll find quite a few different gauges.
-But for what it’s worth, I’ve already selected two of the best, and they’re right here!
+But for what it’s worth, we’ve already selected two of the best, and they’re right here!
 And both products are manufactured by AEM Electronics.

 What makes the so good?
 Read my review on them to find out.

-1. AEM (30-4110) UEGO Air/Fuel Ratio Gauge
+AEM (30-4110) UEGO Air/Fuel Ratio Gauge

 The thing I like about the 30-41110 gauge is that it uses a digital readout to give you actual numbers.
-Some of the more inferior gauges just give a series of color coded LEDs which are OK, but for proper tuning, you need to know exactly where the fueling is.
+Some of the more inferior gauges just give a series of color-coded LEDs which are OK.
+However, for proper tuning, you need to know exactly where the fueling is.

-The sensor is a standardized 2 1/16 inch diameter, which means it should fit in to most gauge pods on the market.
-Overall, the kit comprises everything you’ll need to make it happen – sensor, wiring, weld-in boss, gauge … you’ll literally just need to the welder and drill bit!
+The sensor is a standardized 2 1/16 inch diameter, which means it should fit into most gauge pods on the market.
+Overall, the kit comprises everything you’ll need to make it happen – sensor, wiring, weld-in boss, gauge.
+You’ll literally just need to the welder and drill bit!

-2. AEM 30-0300 X-Series Wideband Gauge
+AEM 30-0300 X-Series Wideband Gauge

-Let’s just remind you … like the 30-41110 kit, this won’t need a free air calibration process, ever.
+Like the 30-41110 kit, this won’t need a free air calibration process, ever.

-Although similarly priced, the X-Series gauge seems to be for the more professional user … it has more outputs, including the 0-5v analog, an RS232 serial output and the AEMnet (CANbus) output.
+Although similarly priced, the X-Series gauge seems to be for the more professional user.
+It has more outputs, including the 0-5v analog, an RS232 serial output, and the AEMnet (CANbus) output.